flame-engine/oxygen/doc/entity.md

   ..add<YourComponentB>(YourInitObjectB());
 ```

 Only one instance of the same Component can be added to an Entity.
-After adding it to an Entity all the queries that are interested will be updated.
+After adding it to an Entity all the queries that are subscribed will be updated.

 For more information about components and how they work see the [Component documentation](./component.md).